Matt Beaty: Kansas City Royals

-On January 10, 2023, Beaty signed a minor league contract with the Kansas City Royals organization.
+On June 12, 2023, Beaty once again signed a minor league contract with the Kansas City Royals organization.
+After 3 games with the Triple–A Omaha Storm Chasers, Beaty was selected to the major league roster on June 18.
+In 26 games for Kansas City, Beaty batted .232/.358/.304 with three RBI.
+On September 19, he was designated for assignment.
+Beaty cleared waivers and was sent outright to Triple–A Omaha on September 21.
+On October 2, Beaty elected free agency.

+Arizona Diamondbacks

+On May 20, 2024, Beaty signed a minor league contract with the Arizona Diamondbacks, who assigned him to the Amarillo Sod Poodles of the Texas League.
+In 53 games split between Amarillo and the Triple–A Reno Aces, he slashed a combined .276/.368/.389 with five home runs and 23 RBI.
+Beaty was released by the Diamondbacks organization on September 7.

 Personal life

 Beaty was born to David Beaty and Lynn Beaty.
 He has an older sister, Jennifer, and a younger brother, Kyle.
 Beaty married his high school sweetheart, Jesica Parsley Beaty, in 2016.
 He asked her to marry him by presenting her with a custom-made bobblehead in the image of Beaty proposing to Parsley.

 Beaty and his wife began the Matt Beaty Fund for Weakley County student-athletes going to play at the next level, and the funds will also be used to help the sports programs in the county.